About Your Mohs Surgery

 Closing your wound

-• Having a plastic surgeon close the wound.
 If you need to have a plastic surgeon close your wound, this must be planned ahead of time.

-After Your Mohs Surgery
+After your Mohs surgery

-You will be able to go home right after your procedure.
+You’ll be able to go home right after your procedure.

-• Do not exercise for 2 weeks after your surgery.
+Do not travel after your surgery.

 Tell us what you think